GrindeLab/PCA/code/README.md

 ### Etc.

-You could continue this process, iterating between PC-AiR and PCRelate, but we stopped after just two rounds.
+You could continue this process, iterating between PC-AiR and PCRelate, but two rounds is often sufficient.
 See [Conomos et al.](https://www.sciencedirect.com/science/article/pii/S0002929715004930) for recommendations.